at-adityavikram/warukunai/README.md

 a virtual-tape based esoteric 'programming language', in hex base.<br>
 for best experience, run this interpreter directly in cmd, with a monospace font as default.

+## Important Notice
+I am depracating this project temporarily in order to port it to another language, and build a better interpreter.

 ## main commands
 <p>
 > move pointer right. will add a cell with value '0x0' if at end.<br>